 On behalf of the American Association of Colleges of Nursing (AACN), we would like to thank the Subcommittee for its longstanding leadership and support for nursing education, the nursing profession, and nursing research.
 As the national voice for academic nursing, AACN represents more than 875 schools of nursing at private and public universities, who educate more than 520,000 students and employ more than 57,000 faculty.
 Collectively, these institutions graduate registered nurses (RN), advanced practice registered nurses (APRN), educators, researchers, and frontline providers.
 Given ongoing nursing shortages and the need to meet the growing demand for healthcare, investing in nursing workforce and research programs is crucial.
 AACN strongly urges your support of at least \$530 million for the Nursing Workforce Development Programs (Title VIII of the Public Health Service Act [42 U.S.C.
-296 et seq.], administered by HRSA, and at least \$210 million for the National Institute of Nursing Research (NINR) in the Fiscal Year (FY) 2026 Labor, Health and Human Services, Education, and Related Agencies (LHHS-ED) appropriations bill.
-Further, as efforts are underway to reorganize programs within the Department of Health and Human Services (HHS), AACN encourages the Committee to maintain and prioritize these effective and innovative nursing education, workforce, and research programs to ensure that all Americans have access to the high-quality care provided by nurses.
+296 et seq.], administered by the Health Resources and Services Administration (HRSA), and at least \$210 million for the National Institute of Nursing Research (NINR) in the Fiscal Year (FY) 2026 Labor, Health and Human Services, Education, and Related Agencies appropriations bill.
+Further, given proposals from and efforts by the Administration to reorganize programs within the Department of Health and Human Services and reduce funding for HRSA, AACN strongly encourages the Committee to maintain and prioritize Nursing Workforce Development Programs and NINR to ensure that all Americans have access to the high-quality care provided by nurses.
+As President Trump stated in his May 6th recognition of National Nurses Day, "from the frontlines of war to our local hospitals, nurses have shown an unwavering commitment to those in need, serving others and providing hope, help, and healing during times of crisis."2